PoliNetworkOrg/TheTOLProject/README.md

 This project follows the [all-contributors](https://allcontributors.org/) specification.
 Contributions of any kind welcome!
 If you've contributed to this project and you're not in the contributors list, please open an issue or a PR to fix it.

+### Releasing the website

+If you're a core contributor and you want to push changes to production, follow the instructions in [docs/releasing.md](./docs/releasing.md)

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):